Gondvalon/vision_touch/README.md

 The networks are in the /models folder.
 Here, the sensor_fusion.py file holds the encoding for the final modality vector while the /base_models holds the encoder.py and the decoder.py to encode the different modalities or decode different values from the final vector again.

 ## Resulting gifs for the optical flow
-Ground truth and predicted Optical flow
+Original Video, Ground truth and predicted Optical flow

 ![This gif shows the original video](result_gif/trueVid.gif)
 ![This gif shows the ground truth optical flow which the network should have predicted](result_gif/gif_flow.gif)